yandex/porto/README.md

 # OVERVIEW #

-Porto is a Linux containers management system, developed by Yandex.
+Porto is a Linux container management system, developed by Yandex.
-The main goal of Porto is to provide a convenient reliable interface over several Linux kernel mechanism such as cgroups, namespaces, mounts, networking etc.
+The main goal of Porto is to create a convenient, reliable interface over several Linux kernel mechanism such as cgroups, namespaces, mounts, networking etc.
 Porto is intended to be used as a base for building large infrastructure projects.
-Porto provides protobuf-based interface via unix socket.
+Porto provides a protobuf-based interface via an Unix socket.
 C++ and Python APIs are included.
 A command line tool (portoctl) for managing Porto-containers is also provided.

 Porto has the following key-features:
-* **Container hierarchies:** you can manage nested groups of containers, limit theirs aggregate resource usage and share resources between containers in a flexible manner.
+* **Container hierarchies:** you can manage nested groups of containers, limit their aggregate resource usage and share resources between containers in a flexible manner.
-* **Container namespaces:** you can put any container-management software into container without any modifications.
+* **Container namespaces:** you can run any container-management software inside a container without any modifications.
 * **Flexible isolation:** you can control which resources are isolated.
 You can easily integrate Porto into your existing infrastructure.